Defence Cyber Certification audits

 - Network diagrams that show separation between in-scope and out-of-scope environments where relevant

-The aim is to define a scope that is accurate, defensible, and broad enough to reflect how the organisation actually operates.
+The aim is an accurate, defensible scope that reflects how the organisation actually operates.

 Readiness check